renatasa13/Tenant-Churn-Behavior/README.md

 ## Business Understanding
 In the digital property industry, especially apartments or boarding houses offered for rent through digital platforms, tenants seeking accommodation are valuable assets as customers who make reservations or submit bookings, allowing companies to generate profits.
 This scenario raises several business questions using data:
-1. What is the composition of tenants who continue to use and leave Mamikos services?
+1. What is the composition of tenants who continue to use and leave Company M services?
 2. How does the number of tenants progress towards the churn rate from year to year?
 3. How does the tenant booking submission rate affect the churn rate?
 4. What is the distribution of cities based on tenant churn over the last five years?